Digital twinning of self-sensing structures using the statistical finite element method: Introduction

-This paper evaluates the application of statFEM to the development of a statistical digital twin of the superstructure of an operational railway bridge, see Figure~\ref{fig:introFig}.
-The newly constructed skewed half-through bridge has previously been instrumented with a network of fibre optic based sensors.
+This paper evaluates the application of \mbox{statFEM} to the development of a statistical digital twin of the superstructure of an operational railway bridge, see Figure~\ref{fig:introFig}.
+The newly constructed skewed half-through bridge has previously been instrumented with fibre optic based sensors.
 The instrumentation of the bridge using FBG strain sensors is described in~\cite{butler2018monitoring}.
 The sensor measurements have since been compared with a deterministic FE model of the bridge in~\cite{lin2019performance}.
-The contributions from this work are threefold including: (1) the introduction of a new modelling paradigm for use in structural health monitoring; (2) evaluating the trade-off between number of sensing measurements and FE model complexity; and (3) introducing the concept of a statistical digital twin by demonstrating the application of statFEM to real-time strain sensing.
+The contributions of the present work are threefold: (1) the first-time application of a new modelling paradigm for use in structural health monitoring; (2) evaluating the trade-off between the number of sensor measurements and the accuracy of statFEM prediction; and (3) introducing the concept of a statistical digital twin by demonstrating the application of \mbox{statFEM} to continuous strain sensing.

 The outline of this paper is as follows.
-In Section~\ref{sec:selfSensingBridge}, the structural system of the railway bridge and its instrumentation with FBG sensors are introduced.
+In Section~\ref{sec:selfSensingBridge} the structural system of the railway bridge and its instrumentation with FBG sensors are introduced.
 The proposed statistical digital twin of the superstructure is discussed in Section~\ref{sec:digitalTwin}.
-To this end, first the statistical finite element method is reviewed in Section~\ref{sec:statfem}, and then the FE model of the structure is presented in Section~\ref{sec:problemDesc}.
-In Section~\ref{sec:results}, the obtained digital twin is used to infer the true strain distribution over the entire structure during the passage of a train.
-In particular, it is shown that the inference results are largely insensitive to the number of sensors and sampling frequency confirming the utility of a statFEM model as an integral part of a digital twin.
-Lastly, Section~\ref{sec:conclusions} concludes the paper and discusses several promising directions for future research.
+To this end, first the statistical finite element method is reviewed in Section~\ref{sec:statfem}, and the FE model of the structure is then presented in Section~\ref{sec:problemDesc}.
+In Section~\ref{sec:results} the obtained digital twin is used to infer the true strain distribution over the entire structure during the passage of a train.
+In particular, it is shown that the inference results are largely insensitive to the number of sensors and sampling frequency confirming the utility of a \mbox{statFEM} model as an integral part of a digital twin.
+Section~\ref{sec:conclusions} concludes the paper and discusses several promising directions for future research.